Perefin/watson-unreal-sdk-plugin/README.md

 # watson-sdk-plugin

+## Before you Begin
+Ensure that you have the following prerequisites:

+* An IBM Cloud account.
+If you don't have one, [sign up](https://console.bluemix.net/registration/).
+* Download Unreal Engine 4.18.

 ## Setup
-0. Ensure you are running Unreal Engine 4.18
 1. Clone the plugin to your project's <code>Plugins/</code> directory
 2. Add the following module dependencies to your project's <code>.Build.cs</code>
 ```csharp